Reasons for managing someone else’s money

 Talking about the problem

 Your loved one might ask you for help, or you might notice that they’re struggling and have to raise the subject yourself.
+Starting a conversation about care can be difficult; read our advice to help overcome worries.

 The right way to do things will be determined by your loved one’s health and personal circumstances.
 If they’re still mentally capable of making decisions, things are relatively straightforward.
 For more information about determining mental capacity, see this advice from the Mental Health Foundation.